Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/troubleshooting.md

 ## Trail and line particles lose Material after being converted

-If you lose Materials when converting trail or line particles, you need to re-apply the Materials to the FBX Linked Prefab after conversion.
+If you lose Materials when converting trail or line particles, you need to re-apply the Materials to the FBX Prefab Variant after conversion.